guinpereira/guinpereira/README.md

 ### Hello, my name is Guilherme 👋
 Welcome to my GitHub! :D

-- 🔭 I’m currently working as a Intern in Software Development
+- 🔭 I’m a Student of Information Systems and Software Enginneer.
 - 🌱 I’m learning to work with C++, Java and C# languages.
+Already worked with C, Dart, Typescript, Python and JavaScript.
 - 🤔 I'm very curious so, recently, as a way to learn more about programming I entered in the world of developing some games.
 - This unites a love that I always had and ends up helping me at work.
+- Here you find my linkedin: https://www.linkedin.com/in/guinpereira/
 <!--
 **guinpereira/guinpereira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.